Aurelio logo

 display(Markdown(result.final_output))

-In some cases, we may want to filter this information.
-For example, with a weaker LLM, too much information can reduce its performance, so it is often a good idea to only share the information that is absolutely necessary.
+In some cases we may want to filter this information.
+For example, with a weaker LLM, too much information can reduce it's performance so it is often a good idea to only share the information that is absolutely necessary.

 If we have various tool calls in our chat history, these may confuse a smaller LLM.
 In this scenario, we can filter all tool calls from the history using the handoff_filters.remove_all_tools method: